mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/weather/weatherslids.md

 ## Atmospheric Moisture

 <!--
-PHASE GOAL: Students can use the sling psychrometer + ESRT pg 12 to determine dew point and relative humidity.
+PHASE GOAL: Students use the sling psychrometer (lab) to determine dew point and relative humidity from wet-bulb depression, and explain the relationship between temperature, dew point, and saturation.
-This is the most procedurally demanding section — anchor in repetition.
+NYSSLS: HS-ESS2-5 (water properties affecting weather).
+IMPORTANT: 2024 ESRT does NOT include the dewpoint/RH tables that used to be on pg 12.
+Students learn the relationship through lab data, not table lookup.
 -->

 ---